Looking to spice up your pizza game? This vegetarian Mexican pizza is loaded with veggies and flavor. It’s the perfect veggie pizza for pizza night!

 - Sour cream, for the garnish

 - Hot sauce, for the garnish

 - Make the quick pickled onions and jalapeños: Thinly slice the red onion and jalapeño pepper.
 Combine in a jar with the remaining ingredients.
 Allow to sit at room temperature for 30 to 45 minutes; it also can be made a few days in advance and stored refrigerated.

-- Prepare the dough using either the stand mixer or food processor methods (you also can knead by hand; follow this video instruction for more).
+- Prepare the dough using the Master Pizza Dough Recipe (follow this video instruction for more).
 Follow the preparation instructions in the dough recipe if prepared in advance.